thibaultduponchelle/archives/pages/books.md

    content='There are literally hundreds of good Perl books.
 Try to catch the most recent ones on [Perl School](https://perlschool.com/) or the latest editions of classic books.

-[Oreilly](https://www.oreilly.com/) published a lot of Perl books and deserve that you check what they offer.
+[Oreilly](https://www.oreilly.com/) published a lot of Perl books and deserves that you check what they offer.

 <a class="button button-secondary" href="https://perlschool.com/">Perl School</a>
 <a class="button button-secondary" href="https://www.oreilly.com/">Oreilly</a>